juliafmorgado/30DaysOtel/week1/day3.md

 But metrics can’t tell you *why* a specific request was slow.
 A latency histogram can tell you that p95 went from 300 ms to 1.2 s.
 It cannot tell you, by itself, “Config Service started taking 900 ms because one query lost an index.”

 >[!IMPORTANT]
->This is the handoff that matters in real life:
 >
 >Metrics tell you **something is wrong**.
 >Traces show you **where it went wrong for real requests**.
+>

-That’s why people often “start with metrics” and “debug with traces”.
+>That’s why people often “start with metrics” and “debug with traces”.

 ## Logs, and why they feel useful until they don’t